NLnetLabs/domain/CONTRIBUTING.md

 #### When is a pull request required?

 All changes to code and documentation have to go through pull requests.
-Exceptions are minor modification that don’t actually change the code or content of documentation.
+Exceptions are minor modifications that don’t actually change the code or content of documentation.
 Examples are small changes suggested by Clippy or spelling fixes or adding missing words in documentation.